Japan PM Abe vows nation to emerge stronger from 2011 triple disasters

 "Reconstruction is a battle against time," he said.
 "The Abe cabinet will promote a reconstruction that people can truly feel by implementing (policies) one by by."

-Abe has boosted the reconstruction budget to 25 trillion yen ($260 billion) from the 19 trillion yen over five years allocated by the previous government.
+Abe has boosted the reconstruction budget to 25 trillion yen from the 19 trillion yen over five years allocated by the previous government.

 Abe plans to restart off-line nuclear reactors if they meet new safety standards as he pushes policies to revive the economy, the latest sign that Japan's powerful nexus of politicians, bureaucrats and utilities known as the "nuclear village" is again dominating the corridors of power.